 Just as before, hold the option key and hover your mouse over the line between the ‘hue/saturation adjustment layer and the group beneath it.
 When the cursor changes, click to append the ‘adjustment’ layer to only that group.

 Or you can right-click on the ‘hue/saturation adjustment’ layer and choose ‘create clipping mask’.

-Step 7: Change the Colours in Your Photo
+Step 7: Change the Colors in Your Photo

-Move the arrow along the Hue bar in the Properties panel and watch the colours change in your image.
+Move the arrow along the Hue bar in the Properties panel and watch the colors change in your image.